ankitagitxhub/Plant-leaf-disease-detection/README.md

 Plant Leaf Disease Detection using CNN
 -Project Overview

-This project focuses on automatic classification of plant leaf diseases using image-based deep learning techniques.
-The system analyzes images of plant leaves and identifies whether they are healthy or affected by a specific disease.

-The goal is to support farmers and agricultural experts by providing a fast, cost-effective, and accurate tool for early disease detection, which helps in improving crop yield and reducing losses.
+This project is about developing a computer vision model that can detect and classify plant leaf diseases from images.

+Agriculture depends heavily on plant health, and farmers often struggle to identify diseases early.
+Manual inspection is not always reliable and requires expert knowledge, which is not available everywhere.

+The purpose of this project is to build an automated system that takes a plant leaf image as input and predicts whether the leaf is healthy or infected, along with the type of disease if infected.

+This project demonstrates how image classification can be applied in the agricultural domain to improve productivity, reduce pesticide misuse, and support farmers in decision-making.

-🔍 Problem Statement
+-Problem Statement

-Traditional disease detection in crops depends on manual inspection.

-It is time-consuming, costly, and prone to error.

-Lack of timely diagnosis leads to reduced productivity and financial losses.

-An automated solution is required to make disease classification scalable, reliable, and efficient.
+Farmers often face crop loss due to late detection of diseases.

+Manual methods require experts, are slow, and may not be accurate at scale.

+A fast, scalable solution is needed for real-time disease detection.

 -Objectives

-Build a deep learning-based image classification system for plant diseases.
+Create a deep learning model to classify leaf images into multiple disease categories.

-Train and evaluate a CNN model on multi-class crop datasets.
+Train and validate the model on large, diverse datasets.

-Provide an easy-to-use interface for users to upload leaf images and receive predictions.
+Provide a user-friendly interface where users can upload an image and instantly get predictions.

-Achieve high accuracy with reduced false detections.
+Achieve high accuracy and fast inference time so the solution can be practical.

 ⚙️ Technologies Used

 Programming Language: Python

+Deep Learning Frameworks: PyTorch, TensorFlow/Keras

-Frameworks/Libraries: PyTorch, TensorFlow/Keras, Albumentations, OpenCV, NumPy, Pandas, Matplotlib, Seaborn, Scikit-Learn
+Supporting Libraries: NumPy, Pandas, OpenCV, Albumentations, Matplotlib, Seaborn, Scikit-learn

-Interface: Gradio
+Interface: Gradio (for simple web-based predictions)

-Tools: Jupyter Notebook, GitHub
+Development Tools: Jupyter Notebook, Google Colab, GitHub

-Combined to cover 40+ plant diseases across multiple species.
+-Together covering 40+ disease categories across multiple plant species.
+-The dataset was cleaned and preprocessed:

+Resized to standard dimensions.

+Normalized for pixel scaling.

+Augmented using Albumentations (rotation, flip, brightness, zoom) to make the model robust.

-Publicly available on Kaggle PlantVillage
+Reference: PlantVillage Dataset on Kaggle

 🛠 System Design
-Data Preprocessing: Image resizing, normalization, augmentation (rotation, brightness, flipping).
+1. Preprocessing

+Data organized into train, validation, and test sets.

+Augmentation applied to reduce overfitting and improve generalization.

-Model Architecture:
+2. Model Architecture

-Dual-branch model combining a custom CNN and pretrained ResNet34.

-Feature fusion for improved classification performance.

-Training:
+Dual-Branch Model:

+Branch 1: Custom CNN with convolution + pooling layers.

+Branch 2: Pretrained ResNet34 for transfer learning.

+Outputs from both branches were combined (feature fusion) and fed into fully connected layers for classification.

+3. Training Setup
 Optimizer: AdamW

 Loss Function: CrossEntropyLoss

+Batch Size: 16

+Epochs: 20+

-Techniques: Label smoothing, early stopping, mixed precision training
+Techniques: label smoothing, mixed precision training, learning rate scheduler, early stopping

-Evaluation: Accuracy, confusion matrix, and classification reports.
+4. Evaluation
+Metrics: Accuracy, Confusion Matrix, Precision, Recall, F1-score

+Visualization: Training/validation accuracy graphs, loss curves

 📊 Results
 Training Accuracy: ~94%